cloudmesh-community/book/chapters/in/assignments.md

 -   Learn how to do a project

 -   Learn how to avoid checking in unnecessary executables, data and just focus on the source you modify.
-THis includes not to clone or copy other peoples work, but to leverage downloads.
+This includes not to clone or copy other peoples work, but to leverage downloads.

 -   Learn how to write a project report